-You check your email and you find an “undeliverable email” in your inbox.
-What the heck is going on?
+You check your email, and you find an “undeliverable email” in your inbox.
+So what the heck is going on?
 Well, let’s figure that out, shall we?

 Common reasons you may receive undeliverable email returns:

 - The person you are emailing actually gave you an incorrect email address (typo).

 - A spammer used a phony email address when sending to you and your autoresponder message could not respond to the bogus email address.